Satellite data finds landfills are methane ‘super emitters’

 Earlier this year, smoke hung over New Delhi for days after a massive landfill caught fire as the country was sweltering in an extreme heat wave with temperatures surpassing 50 degrees Celsius (122 Fahrenheit).
 At least two other landfill fires have been reported in India this year.

-China, India and Russia are the world’s biggest methane polluters, a recent analysis by the International Energy Agency found.
+China and India are the world’s biggest methane polluters, a recent analysis by the International Energy Agency found.

 At last year’s United Nations climate conference, 104 countries signed a pledge to reduce methane emissions by 30% by 2030 compared with 2020 levels.
 Both India and China are not signatories.